 Sec.
-353. Prompt Payment

-Directs MDOT to review contractor payment process to ensure that contractors and subs are paid promptly.
-(Governor's signing letter states section is unenforceable.)
+353. Prompt Payment Directs MDOT to review contractor payment process to ensure that contractors and subs are paid promptly.
+(The Governor's signing letter indicated that this section was unenforceable in that impinged on executive branch authority in violation of Article 3, Section 2 of the Michigan Constitution which deals with the separation of powers.